 Learn how to add FAQ Schema in WordPress post/page for SEO.
-I will also be discussing, what is FAQ Schema, the benefits of using it for SEO, how to use FAQ Schema on a Website and how you can add FAQPage schema to WordPress with/without plugin.
+I will also be discussing, what is FAQ Schema, the benefits of using it for SEO, how to use FAQ Schema on a Website, and how you can add FAQPage schema to WordPress with/without a plugin.

 Later in this guide, I’ll share how to write FAQs for better Click Through Rate (CTR).

-The methods I’ll be sharing here can be applied to add FAQ Schema to HTML website, sites base other CMS like Drupal, Joomla, or any other website for that matter and of course WordPress websites/blogs.
+The methods I’ll be sharing here can be applied to add FAQ Schema to HTML websites, sites based on other CMS like Drupal, Joomla, or any other website for that matter, and of course WordPress websites/blogs.

 These days SEO is like hell competitive.
 You have to be updated with the latest SEO trends to stay at the top of the game.

 Are you struggling to rank #1 in Google SERP?
 Do you want to improve your search ranking FASTER?

 Well, in this article, I’ll show you how to improve your ranking instantly.

 By the end of this article, you will learn how to add FAQ Schema to a website to improve your ranking in Search Engine Result Pages (SERP).